 Owensville is a very small town located in the state of Indiana.
 With a population of 1,342 people and just one neighborhood, Owensville is the 292nd largest community in Indiana.

-When you are in Owensville, you'll notice that it is more blue-collar than most other communities in America.
-48.78% of Owensville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Owensville is generally considered to be a blue-collar town.
+48.78% of the Owensville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Owensville is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Owensville who work in sales jobs (9.01%), healthcare (7.88%), and management occupations (6.94%).

 Owensville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Owensville with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.89% of adults in Owensville have a bachelor's degree or advanced degree.
+The citizens of Owensville are slightly less educated than the national average of 21.84% for the average city or town: 13.89% of adults in Owensville have a bachelor's degree or advanced degree

 The per capita income in Owensville in 2022 was $31,372, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $125,488 for a family of four.
 However, Owensville contains both very wealthy and poor people as well.